steliannechita/which/README.md

 # Reasoning for the tech stack used

-I have decided to use React JS to build this app, more precisely create-react-app, because it has its own setup and works with Typescript (more safety added by using types).
-Using React also reflects in a very good performance of the app (check performance.png), meeting the crieteria of reusability and scalability.
+I have decided to use React.JS to build this app, more precisely create-react-app, because it has its own setup and works with TypeScript (more safety added by using types).
+Using React also allows for very good performance of the app (check performance.png), meeting the crieteria of reusability and scalability.
-For styling, I have opted for styled-components as we can keep the style scoped to component level, no risk of class names clashing if application scales up.
+For styling, I have opted for styled-components so that we can keep the style scoped at component level, without risk of having class names colliding, if the application scales up.

 **Please run**: